 The water lubricated paddlewheel bearings have a life of up to 5 years on low-speed boats [less than 10kn (11MPH)] and 1 year on high-speed vessels.
 Paddlewheels can fracture and shafts can bend due to impact with water borne objects and mishandling in boat yards.
 O-rings must be free of abrasions and cuts to ensure a watertight seal.
-Order a replacement Paddlewheel Kit No. 33-540-01.

-- 1. To remove the old paddlewheel shaft, grasp the end with small diagonal wire cutters and pull (Figure 5). - Place the new paddlewheel in the cavity with the flat side of the blade facing the same direction as the arrow on the top of the insert. - Tap the new shaft into place until the end is flush with the outside wall of the insert. - 4.
+- 1. To remove the old paddlewheel shaft, grasp the end with small diagonal wire cutters and pull (Figure 5). - 2.
+Place the new paddlewheel in the cavity with the flat side of the blade facing the same direction as the arrow on the top of the insert. - 3.
+Tap the new shaft into place until the end is flush with the outside wall of the insert. - 4.
 Install the yellow O-ring near the top of the insert.
-Install a small O-ring near the paddlewheel. - Place the remaining two small O-rings near the bottom of the blanking plug.
+Install a small O-ring near the paddlewheel. - 5.
+Place the remaining two small O-rings near the bottom of the blanking plug.